I am in foreclosure. What do I do?

 Our next foreclosure auction will begin on September 13, 2023.
 You have until 4:30pm on September 12th to submit payment and avoid foreclosure.

 The foreclosure process on real property is initiated when any ONE tax, assessment, fee or lien becomes a full three years delinquent.

 We have filed our Certificate of Delinquency, which included parcels that were delinquent from 2019 and prior; in order to remove your parcel from the foreclosure action, you must now:

 - Pay ALL taxes, fees, interest, penalties and foreclosure costs.

 - Payment must be made in certified funds.

 - Payments by personal check will be returned with no exceptions.

 - The online payment option is not available for properties in foreclosure.

-Your mortgage company may pay your outstanding taxes to protect their interest.
+Your mortgage company may be willing to pay your outstanding taxes to protect their interest.
 Please notify them of the impending foreclosure.

-If you don’t know how you are going to find a way to redeem your parcel, and the parcel subject to foreclosure is your primary residence, you may be able to obtain assistance.
-The Washington Homeownership Resource Center operates is the Washington State foreclosure hotline.
+If you don’t know how you are going to find a way to redeem your parcel, and the parcel subject to foreclosure is your primary residence, the Washington Homeownership Resource Center operates the Washington State foreclosure hotline.
 They may be able to connect you with legal and/or rescue loan assistance.
 They can be reached at 206-542-1243 or toll-free by dialing 877-894-4663.